 Facilitated by Aria Kampfer

 This craft hang is gathering in the hand tools classroom at Fireweed Woodshop.
 The purpose of a Fireweed Crafting Hang is for students and members to get together around making and crafting , share skills and chit chat, get to know each other, enjoy the Woodshop's space, community, and belonging.
-It's perfect for students who started a spoon in class and would like to use Fireweed's carving knives to finish up.
-Other handcraft projects could include woodblock carving, figure carving, Kolrosing, chip carving, hand sanding, etc....
+It's also perfect for students who started a spoon in class and would like to use Fireweed's carving knives to finish up.
+Other handcraft projects could include woodblock carving, figure carving, Kolrosing, chip carving, hand sanding, knitting, crochet, etc....

 6:30-8:30pm Registration is free or give what you can without pressure!